raduschirliu/job-hunter-ats/README.txt

    which will be applied sequentially to create our full, up-to-date database.
    To learn more, go to the "Updating Models and creating Migrations" section.

-6. Some cample data already exists in the SampleData.cs file in the cpsc-471-project\\cpsc-471-project\\Test directory, visit that file for an easy way to add sample data.
+6. Some sample data already exists in the SampleData.cs file in the cpsc-471-project\\cpsc-471-project\\Test directory, visit that file for an easy way to add sample data.